Get Tech Tips

 Best Practices

 Testing for what exactly is in the air is a trickier business than I initially thought.
 It gets even more challenging as the particles get smaller.
-Even today, it is virtually impossible to “test” for specific live fungus, bacteria, and VOCs in the field.
+Even today, it is virtually impossible to “test” for specific live fungi, bacteria, and VOCs in the field.
 You can count particles and get in the ballpark of the issue, but nailing down all the details can be challenging without sending samples off to a lab.

-In addition to a good particle counter or IAQ monitor, we are best off following some good solid practices to help our customers:
+In addition to a good particle counter or IAQ monitor, we are best off following some good, solid practices to help our customers:

-- Encourage your customers to use good quality filters; when possible, install MERV12 or better.
+- Encourage your customers to use good-quality filters; when possible, install MERV12 or better.

 - Make sure the unit isn't pulling air around the filter or through the panels.